 The first seven of the following files provide amazingly detailed information on Sturmey-Archer hubs, from the earliest models to the present day.
 They were compiled by English engineer and hub gear enthusiast, the late Jim Gill.
-Although some of the material was originally published by Sturmey-Archer, the vast majority is Jim’s own work and has never been published before.
+Although some of the material was originally published by Sturmey-Archer, the vast majority is Jim’s own work and was first published here.

-Also provided is John Fairbrother’s simpler approach to fixed-wheel conversions.
-John is an engineer and bicycle restorer based in Hampshire, England.
+Also provided is the late John Fairbrother’s simpler approach to fixed-wheel conversions.
+John was an engineer and bicycle restorer based in Hampshire, England.

 Epicyclic Gears – some theoretical considerations

 Engineer and hub gear enthusiast Jim Gill explains how various hub gears work.
 Includes zoomable diagrams.

 Zoomable dimensioned drawings and tables of pawls, drivers, axle keys, pinion pins, gear teeth, ballcups, hub shell dimensions, indicators and more.